Isfand/rcb/docs/CONTRIBUTING.md

 Copyright / Contributor License Agreement

-Any code you submit will become part of the repository and be distributed under the repository's license.
+Any work you submit will become part of the repository and be distributed under the repository's license.
-By submitting code to the project you agree that the code is your work and that you can give it to the project.
+By submitting your work to the project you warrant that the contribution is your original work and that you can give it to the project.

+Work is anything including, but not limited to: code, writing, graphics, audio or other materials submitted for inclusion in the project.

-You also agree by submitting your code that you grant all transferrable rights to the code to the project lead maintainer, including for example re-licensing the code, modifying the code, and distributing it in source or binary forms.
+You also warrant by submitting your contribution that you grant all transferable rights to the work to the project lead maintainer, including for example re-licensing the work, modifying the work, and distributing it in source or binary forms.
 Specifically, this includes a requirement that you assign copyright to the project lead maintainer.
-For this reason, do not modify any copyright statements in files in any PRs.
+For this reason, do not modify any copyright statements in files in any pull request(s).